Burla-Cloud/documentation_website/docs/Getting-Started.md

 <br></br>

-#### Burla is not yet generally-available,
+#### Burla is currently under devlopment and is not ready to be used.

-The purpose of the below guide is to serve as spec currently being build to.
+To join our mailing list go to [burla.dev](https://burla.dev/).
-For progress updates check out our [Discord](https://discord.gg/xSuJukdS9b) or [Github](https://github.com/Burla-INC).
+If you have any questions, email me at: jake@burla.dev

 ## Getting Started